The business for the week commencing 10 June will include:

 This Government are failing in their duty to bring forward important legislation.
 The Financial Services (Implementation of Legislation) Bill, the Immigration and Social Security Co-ordination (EU Withdrawal) Bill, the Agriculture Bill and the Fisheries Bill all need their Report stage, and the Trade Bill is stuck in ping-pong.
 Can the Leader of the House update us on when those Bills are likely to get their Report stage and when the Trade Bill will return to the House?

 The House has resolved that there is a climate and environment emergency.
 I do not know about other Members, but I am already getting emails from people about the Environment Bill.
-The Environment Bill is required to put in place a domestic structure of environmental governance, but it is still to be published and is only in draft form.
+The Environment Bill is required to put in place a domestic structure of environmental governance, but has yet to be published and is only in draft form.
 The draft Bill seems to exclude our cultural heritage from future environmental improvement plans.
 When the Leader of the House is having strategy meetings with his candidate, the Secretary of State for Environment, Food and Rural Affairs, can he ask him when the Environment Bill is likely to come before the House?

 All the while, the UK manufacturing sector contracted in May for the first time since July 2016.
 The justice system is under threat while barristers are considering strike action in a dispute over legal aid rates and prosecution fees; that is about the rule of law.
 A shortage of qualified staff has become hospitals’ most pressing concern.
 The Royal College of Radiologists recently said that the shortage of cancer doctors “puts care at risk”.
 Also at risk is the community of Scunthorpe and, we learn today, the community of Bridgend.

 Also at risk are children in Northamptonshire.
-Yesterday two Northamptonshire serious case reviews on the murder of two toddlers were published and widely reported, and they said that there was a serious failure, after child protection workers, police and the local authority missed crucial opportunities to intervene.
+Yesterday two Northamptonshire serious case reviews of the murder of two toddlers were published and widely reported, and they said that there was a serious failure, after child protection workers, police and the local authority missed crucial opportunities to intervene.
 An Ofsted inspection last year said that social workers and staff are inundated and are “drowning in work”.
 When will the Government make a statement on this horrific incident, and what steps are being taken to ensure it never happens again?

 Mr Speaker, you can see why we need such debates.
 Given that the Government do not have much business or refuse to put business before this House, could the Opposition have that time because we could put forward how we see the future of this country?
 That is important because—and I join the right hon.
 Gentleman in saying this—on this day more than ever, we want to remember and thank the 22,442 British troops who gave their lives over the summer of 1944.
 They worked together to ensure, and they still ensure, peace and our freedom, fighting antisemitism, racism, fascism and injustice.
 Let us get this place and this country working so that we honour their sacrifice.